Access to Quality Education in C.A.R.

-LPGM was founded by a strong and very personal connection to the small, land-locked country of the Central African Republic (C.A.R.).
+LPGM was founded by a strong and very personal connection to C.A.R.
 It is a tale of three Tims and of God’s glory in triumph over tragedy (read a 1993 article from The Lutheran Magazine, "A Tale of Three Tims" (.pdf)).
-C.A.R is one of the very poorest and least known of African countries and has received little attention in the past by the world community.

 In July 2021, the Lutheran Church in the Central African Republic (C.A.R.) sent a plea asking LPGM for emergency, life-saving food and basic necessities for internally displaced families around Bouar and Baboua, two of the cities where the church has a strong presence.